-Click through rate is an extremely important internal communications metric because it can inform you of gaps in your communication strategy.
-If your click through rates are lower than you would like, you can devise alternate strategies and mediums to help you achieve your desired engagement outcome.
+Click Through Rate is an extremely important internal communications metric because it can inform you of gaps in your communication strategy.
+If your Click Through Rate is lower than you would like, you can devise alternate strategies and mediums to help you achieve your desired engagement outcome.

 Wanna know a surefire way to know what your employees think about a business initiative?

-While other metrics can do a great job of showing how many people see your communications, direct feedback is the most accurate way to understand employee sentiment.
-Plus, quantifying the number of people taking the time to respond to your communications demonstrates they are engaged within the company.
+While other metrics can do a great job of showing how many people see and interact with your communications, direct feedback is the most accurate way to understand employee sentiment.
+Plus, the number of people taking the time to respond to your communications is a useful metric in itself.

 For even more qualitative internal feedback, you’ll want to make it easy for employees to leave you comments.

 Sending newsletters from a third-party no-reply email address completely discourages any kind of two-way communication.
-Instead, you can use an Outlook native newsletter platform like ContactMonkey to solicit employee comments directly in your regular newsletter!
+Instead, try using an Outlook-native newsletter platform like ContactMonkey to collect employee comments directly from your regular newsletter!

 When you make it easy for your employees to tell you what they think, you’ll find droves of measurable and actionable insights!
 That’s why we love using feedback as an internal engagement metric.